 The Melbourne Metro Rail Project involves the construction of a 9km-long tunnel within Melbourne, Australia, connecting the Sunbury and Dandenong railway route.

 Melbourne Metro is a vital project for the Government of Victoria.
 The project is included under the Major Transport Projects Facilitation Act 2009.
 It will undergo a comprehensive technical and environmental assessment, as well as stakeholder engagement.

-The Melbourne underground metro is the biggest project of Melbourne railways, after the City Loop.
-The project is estimated to cost $11bn.
-Construction is scheduled to begin in late-2018 and operations are expected to start in 2025.
+Estimated to cost $11bn, the Melbourne underground metro is the biggest project of Melbourne railways, after the City Loop.
+Construction started in 2018 and operations are expected to start in 2025.

-The existing rail network of Melbourne is being overcapacity and construction of an underground rail tunnel is suggested as the only solution for the problem.
+The existing rail network of Melbourne is overcapacity and construction of an underground rail tunnel has been suggested as the only solution for the problem.
 The existing metro trains are expected to become overcrowded in the next few years.

 The Melbourne underground metro rail project will resolve the issue facilitating more trains to be operated on the Sunbury, Craigieburn, Williamstown, Werribee, Frankston, Upfield and Sandringham railway routes.
 The enhanced capacity will support more than 20,000 passengers on an hourly basis.

 Passengers of the Melbourne Metro will be able to conveniently access the City Loop Services, which will lower passenger traffic on the St Kilda tram route.

 The Melbourne Metro Rail Project will connect Dynon to St Kilda Road by crossing the Central Business District (CBD).
 The western and northern suburban zones of Melbourne will be benefited by the metro rail.

 The project will include laying of twin tracks from the Sunbury corridor to south Kensington and construction of twin tube bored tunnels up to Domain.
 The twin tunnels will pass through Parkville, CBD and the Yarra River.

-New underground stations will be built at North Melbourne, Parkville, CBD North, CBD South and Domain.
+New underground stations are being built at North Melbourne, Parkville, CBD North, CBD South and Domain.
 Melton railway route services will also commence using the tunnel once electrification of the metro line is complete.